Full List of Programs Offered

 These shows are no longer in our public show rotation but are still available for private events or field trips.

-WILBEAR'S ADVENTURE: All about a Teddy Bear who wants to fly!
+Wilbear's Adventure: All about a Teddy Bear who wants to fly!
 From the constellations to the story of the Wright Brothers Wilbear learns about the sky and our endeavours to join the birds who fly in it.
-Length: 22 mins Audience: Ages 3-8
+View a show trailer here.
+Length: 22 mins Audience: Grades PreK-1

-MARS QUEST: People have always been fascinated by the planet Mars.
+Mars Quest: People have always been fascinated by the planet Mars.
 Learn about the history of the fascination with Mars from classical times to present day.
 Many spacecraft have now landed on Mars and we have discovered many important things about Mars through these explorations.
 Finally, consider what Mars might be like in the Future.
 Will we ever be able to live there?
+View a show trailer here.
 Length: 40 mins Audience: General Public

-VOYAGER ENCOUNTERS: From 1979 to 1989 the Voyager 1 and 2 missions explored the amazing reaches of our outer solar system.
+Voyager Encounters: From 1979 to 1989 the Voyager 1 and 2 missions explored the amazing reaches of our outer solar system.
 The cameras on these two spacecraft were the first to see many of these solar system objects up close.
 Join us as we celebrate planet month by investigating the journeys of these two landmark spacecraft.
 Narrated by Patrick Stewart.
+View a show trailer here.
 Length: 43 mins Audience: General Public